jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

           id = @custId
         ORDER BY
           json_extract(cus.data, '$.companyName')
       queryParameters:
         custId: =@ctx.jig.inputs.customer.id
-#Use jsonProperties to return the complex structure for address and phone
+      # Use jsonProperties to return the complex structure for address
+      # and phone.
       jsonProperties:
         - addresses
         - phones